"You don't take a photograph, you make it." ~Ansel Adams

 Welcome!
 This is the home of services for creating immersive images and presentations.
 These productions are designed to be embedded in websites, and can be viewed on all desktop, mobile and VR devices.
 Immersion makes all the difference.

-How You Can Benefit From This Service
+How You Will Benefit From This Service

 If you agree that showing your audience as much as possible about your art, products, or location is critical to your success, then this service will expand dramatically on what you can show and how your audience will interact with and engage in your presentation.

 Here is one way this service can work to your benefit: Let’s say you have art or products you want to show people in the most favorable setting.
 Suppose you already have an environment available for display, perhaps a gallery or a retail outlet.
-Rather than taking a few two-dimensional photographs, panoramas can be initiated in a few as six photographs each... when these specially composed photographs are stitched together into a specially formatted panoramic image, the person viewing the panorama can then turn the view around to look at any angle!
+Rather than taking a few two-dimensional photographs, panoramas can be initiated in just a few photographs each... when these specially composed photographs are stitched together into a specially formatted panoramic image, the person viewing the panorama can then turn the view around to look at any angle!
 (All of this viewing potential is available on any mobile device, as well as traditional computers - no plug-ins required.)

 The next step could be to produce a variety of panoramas, which can then be linked together like webpages to produce a tour.
 Unlike a video, the client is able to choose which panoramas to follow and how long to linger, while still having the experience of moving dynamically through a space.